John-TSI/TSI_Project__Bunny/README.md

 ⦁	If the bunny population exceeds 1000 a food shortage must occur, killing exactly half of the bunnies (randomly chosen).
 ⦁	When all of the bunnies have died the program should terminate.

+EXTRAS:
+⦁	Allow the user to hit the 'k' key to initiate a mass rabbit cull, which causes half of the bunny population to be killed (randomly chosen).

 --------------------------------------------------------------------------------

 Development of the program included the use of separate feature branches to implement new functionality:

 - branch 'MakeInfected' was used to develop and test the 'SpreadInfection' method of class Field.
 - branch 'FoodShortage' was used to develop and test the 'MassCull' method of class Field.
+- branch 'InputCull' was used to develop and test the extra feature which allows the user to initiate a population cull with a key input.

 These feature branches were each merged with the main development branch once their respective additional functionalities had been tested.